allenai/scispacy/README.md

 >>> [('such_as', Keystone plant species, fig trees)]
 ```

-#### PyOBO Integration
+## Extending scispaCy to new databases and ontologies

-Arbitrary databases and ontologies can be loaded into SciSpacy using the
+Arbitrary databases and ontologies can be loaded into scispaCy using the
-external integration with [pyobo](https://github.com/biopragmatics/pyobo) after
+external integration with [pyobo](https://github.com/biopragmatics/pyobo) following
 `pip install "pyobo>=0.12.9"`.
+In the following example, the HGNC database
+is loaded used to link genes to standard identifiers.

 ```python
 import pyobo